simplex-chat/simplex-chat/blog/20220723-simplex-chat-v3.1-tor-groups-efficiency.md

 Accepting group invitations, leaving and deleting groups no longer requires using console commands.

-### Optimized battery and traffic usage - up to 90x reduction!
+### Optimized battery and traffic usage - up to 90x reduction

 To reduce battery and traffic usage this release updated SMP protocol to allow batching multiple server commands (up to 90!) into one traffic block – provided both the server and the client are upgraded.
 It means that if you have 90 contacts (or group members) on one server, to subscribe to all messaging queues you now need to send only one 16kb block instead of ~1.5Mb of traffic (90 blocks).
 It also hides how many contacts you have from any attackers who observe your network.